Aleliza/Aleliza/README.md

 • 🎓 Bachelor of Computer Engineering <br />
    📕 Thesis: Implementation of systems for localization of devices in networks of wireless sensors

-• 💻 Master of Computer Engineering Student
+• 💻 Master of Computer Engineering Student <br />
    📕 Thesis: Probably something about LLMs